+de BayArea.com

+Search

+RSS | Mobile Edition Newspaper Subscriber Services

+Home News Sports Living Entertainment Business Opinion Choose a Publication Help del.icio.us 🔐 Digg 🥰 Reddit 🔀 YahooMyWeb 🖸 Google 🛂 Facebook 🛡 What's this?

+News

+Bay Area News Beyond the Bay Online Features RSS Feeds Special Sections Obituaries Columnists

-GPS phone system tested by students Monitoring network already raising serious issues of privacy By Erik N. Nelson, STAFF WRITER Article Created: 02/09/2008 02:38:34 AM PST UNION CITY - Bay Area residents are already spoiled by the ability to call 511.org and find out how many minutes it will take them to get from Hayward to Fremont, or San Rafael to San Jose for that matter.
+New GPS phone system tested on Interstate 880

+Traffic monitoring network already raising serious issues of privacy

+By Erik N. Nelson, STAFF WRITER Article Created: 02/09/2008 02:35:23 AM PST

+UNION CITY - Bay Area residents are already spoiled by the ability to call 511.org and find out how many minutes it will take them to get from Hayward to Fremont, or San Rafael to San Jose for that matter.
 But what if you needed to gauge the traffic going to Fresno or Lake Tahoe?

-Researchers from the University of California, Berkeley, teamed up with wireless hardware maker Nokia and the state transportation department, Caltrans, dispatched 100 Berkeley students to the slings and arrows of Interstate 880 for most of Friday to develop a system that could generate real-time traffic data to nearly anywhere.
-Most Viewed Most Emailed (From the last 12 hours) RSS 1.
-Re-sign and restructure; stay 2 San Bruno man founds Church of Reality Raiders - 3.
-Oakland roofer called 'sadistic' in - murder/torture trial 4.
-Teen stabbed during pickup - basketball game Was trade not made Wright on? - 6.
-No blockbusters, just blockers The experiment is part of Nokia's effort to "move beyond the realm of phones," said Bob lannucci, Nokia's chief technology officer, who flew in from the company's headquarters in Finland for the event.
-Rather, the company is preparing customers to think of "phones as a sensor for the world that we live in.
+Researchers from the University of California, Berkeley, teaming up with wireless hardware maker Nokia and the state transportation department, Caltrans, dispatched 100 Berkeley students to the slings and arrows of Interstate 880 for most of Friday to develop a system that could generate real-time traffic data to nearly anywhere.

+The experiment is part of Nokia's effort to "move beyond the realm of phones." said Bob lannucci, Nokia's chief technology officer, who flew in from the company's headquarters in Finland for the event.

+Rather, the company is preparing customers to think of "phones as a sensor for the world that we live in.'

 The students drove 100 cars borrowed from Enterprise Rent-a-Car along the interstate between Hayward and Fremont while their Nokia N95 smart phones transmitted data from built-in global positioning system (GPS) devices.
 The data traveled through the Internet to a tent on the Lowe's hardware parking lot in Union City where research assistants peered into laptops and took phone calls from drivers who needed help or instructions.

-In a few years, researchers expect that just about all phones sold in the United States will have GPS technology and
+In a few years, researchers expect that just about all phones sold in the United States will have GPS technology and motorists who carry them will be able to contribute data to a traffic information system much more extensive than anything currently operating in the nation.
+And the best part is that it won't require expensive sensor arrays, such as the \$100,000 coils of cable Caltrans embeds in freeways every half-mile or the FasTrak electronic toll tag

+Advertisement

+Advertisement

-North Hills Mom's \$5 Wrinkle Trick Dermatologists DON'T want you knowing about this Skin Care Secret!
+North Hills Mom's \$5 Wrinkle Trick

+Dermatologists DON'T want you knowing about this Skin Care Secret!